Jillian Harris: Other work

 Harris ran her own brand of interior decor goods, and in 2013, she launched her e-vintage webstore, Charlie Ford Vintage.
 She has collaborated with brands including Smash + Tess, Joe Fresh, and Canadian Tire to create fashion collections.
 She has a subscription box, Jilly Box, and an online course titled Jilly Academy.
 Harris published a plant-based cookbook titled Fraiche Food Full Hearts (Penguin Random House Canada, 2019) with her cousin, Tori Wesszer.

 Personal life

 She lives in Kelowna, British Columbia.
 Harris and Pasutto got engaged in December 2016.
-The couple have two children: Leo George and Annie.
+The couple have two children: Leo and Annie.
 In June 2018, Passutto, Harris, and Wesszer appeared in the music video for Aaron Pritchett's "Worth a Shot".